rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

     php_value upload_max_filesize <megabytes>M

-Replace the `megabytes` placeholder with the megabyte value that you want to use.
+Replace `megabytes` with the megabyte value that you want to use.
 The default size is 8MB.
 When you successfully modify the file, the new maximum upload size displays in your PHP information file.